Snow: Very firm pistes, some off piste still OK where untracked

 Location: Grands Montets

-Snow: Bumpy & rutted where skied, really nice spring snow in untouched areas
+Snow: Bumpy & rutted where skied, nice spring snow in untouched areas

 Weather: Hazy cloud, warm